InKasWeRust/KasSigner/README.md

 - **KRC-20 token detection** — recognizes KRC-20 token transactions during review
 - **kpub/xprv export** — account-level public key export for watch-only wallets, encrypted xprv via SD

-## Steganographic Backup — The Key Innovation
+## Steganographic Backup — A beautiful way

 KasSigner's steganographic backup hides your seed inside an ordinary JPEG photograph.
 Three layers of protection make this fundamentally different from a plaintext backup:

 **Layer 1 — Steganography.** The encrypted seed is stored in JPEG EXIF metadata fields.
 The image looks completely ordinary.
 Nobody knows which file matters — not a safe, not a metal plate, just a photo among thousands.

-**Layer 2 — Encryption.** The seed is encrypted with AES-256-GCM using a passphrase you choose, stored as the EXIF ImageDescription (looks like a photo caption).
-Even with the file, an attacker needs your passphrase to decrypt.
+**Layer 2 — Encryption.** The seed is encrypted with AES-256-GCM using a password you choose, stored as the EXIF ImageDescription (looks like a photo caption).
+Even with the file, an attacker needs your password to decrypt.

 **Layer 3 — BIP39 passphrase (25th word).** Even if someone decrypts the 24 words, the real wallet lives behind a passphrase that exists only in your memory — never written, never stored.
 The decrypted seed without it leads to a decoy wallet with trivial funds.

-The passphrase (ImageDescription) is the key.
+The password (ImageDescription) is the key.
 The 25th word is the lock.
 Neither is stored on the device.

 See [docs/STEGANOGRAPHY.md](docs/STEGANOGRAPHY.md) for the complete steganographic backup system design.

 ## Wallet Slot Types

-KasSigner stores wallets in 4 RAM slots (never persisted to flash).
+KasSigner stores wallets in up to 16 RAM slots (never persisted to flash).
 Each slot can hold:

 **Mnemonic (12 or 24 words)** — full BIP39 seed.
 Can derive unlimited addresses, sign transactions, export kpub/xprv, generate BIP85 children, create SeedQR backups.
 This is the most capable slot type.